mahmoud/clastic/docs/tutorial-part2.rst

        entry = db.add_link(
            target_url=target_url, alias=alias, expiry_time=expiry_time, max_count=max_count
        )
-       return {}
+       return {"new_entry": entry}

-The next question is: how do we render this?
+The next question is: what should the renderer do?
-We don't want to go to another page, we want to go back to the home page.
+We don't want to display another page, we want to redirect the visitor back to the home page.
-Since the home page already lists all entries, we should be able to see our newly created entry there.
+Since the home page lists all entries, we should be able to see our newly created entry there.
-We're going to need a render function that will redirect the browser to the home page
-(using the :func:`redirect() <clastic.redirect>` function):
+We use the :func:`redirect() <clastic.redirect>` function for this:

 .. code-block:: python